TomsPeteris/sap-cap-demo/example-1/README.md

-# Getting Started
+# Example 1

-Welcome to your new project.
+Welcome to example 1 project.

-It contains these folders and files, following our recommended project layout:
+This example contains a full stack application using only cds and fiori elements annotations:

 File or Folder | Purpose
 ---------|----------